serbrious/neuro-game-sdk/Unity/USAGE.md

 In order to create a custom action, you can extend either the `NeuroAction` or `NeuroAction<T>` class.
 The difference is explained below.

 You will need to implement the `Name`, `Description` and `Schema` of the action that you are creating, as well as a `Validate` and `ExecuteAsync` method.

+If your action is not going to be used in an `ActionWindow`, you can pass `null` to that parameter in the base constructor.
+Otherwise, you should take in an `ActionWindow` parameter in your own constructor, and pass that down.

 The `Validate` method should validate the incoming data from json, and make sure that it's correct, and it should also perform any kind of initial verifications and finding objects.
 For example, in Inscryption, checking that the card that Neuro is trying to play is valid, and that there is enough bones for it, as well as finding the actual Card object and saving that as state.
 At the end you should return either `ExecutionResult.Success()` or `ExecutionResult.Failure(string message)`.